-All programs may be customized and adapted for audiences of any age and ability based on your specific requests.
-The programs listed below are simply a guide.
+- Programs are free of charge and can be customized and adapted for audiences of any age and interest based on specific requests.

 Meet the Lion and Lamb

-This first visit to The Lion and Lamb provides an opportunity to see and hear about our vision for peace.
-It can be a presentation or an informal conversation about our mission, our resources, our programs and the center, followed by time to browse the literature collection, the displayed visual art and sculptures in the center as well as the Honda Outdoor Sculpture Garden.
-A presentation can also include music and literature if requested.
+An initial visit to The Lion and Lamb provides an opportunity to consider the possibilities for peace and justice as reflected through art and literature.
+As a presentation or an informal conversation, a visit offers a glimpse of the mission and vision, resources and programs with time to browse the literature collection and enjoy visual art and sculptures in the center as well as in the Honda Outdoor Sculpture Garden.

 International students attending Bluffton University will share about their country and culture followed by time to respond to questions.
 This program is offered contingent on the availability of students and their schedules.